 The Tivoli Gardens are named after the Jardins de Tivoli in Paris, which were themselves named after a place called Tivoli just outside Rome.

-If you’re looking for an adrenaline rush, you can join the masses of people whizzing along on the high-speed thrill rides, such as The Dragon, The Demon and The Starflyer.
+If you’re looking for an adrenaline rush, you can join the masses of people whizzing along on high-speed thrill rides, such as The Dragon, The Demon, and The Starflyer.
 If you prefer something more mellow like myself, you can stick to riding the old wooden roller coaster.

 There is much more to Tivoli than thrill rides and roller coasters and part of its allure stems from the beautifully landscaped gardens and eclectic architecture.
 I guess this sort of justifies its hefty price tag.